Generic selectors

 Unlike general wickedness that is extant in nations that have no covenant with God, sexual immorality is particularly egregious and encompasses any and all wickedness by anyone in covenant with God.
 Physical sexual sins have never been the limitation of covenant betrayal because any covenant with God is spiritual, not physical.

-1 CORINTHIANS 6:13, 15-20 Foods are for the belly, and the belly is for foods; but God will destroy both it and those.
-Now the body is not for sexual immorality [porneia], but for the Lord, and the Lord for the body. … 15 Don’t you know that your bodies are members of Christ?
+1 CORINTHIANS 6:13, 15-20 Foods for the stomach and the stomach for foods, but God will destroy both it and them.
+Now the body is not for sexual immorality [porneia] but for the Lord, and the Lord for the body. … 15 Do you not know that your bodies are members of Christ?
 Shall I then take the members of Christ and make them members of a harlot?
-MAY IT NEVER BE!
-16 WHAT!
-Don’t you know that he who is joined to a harlot is one body?
-For He says, “The two shall be one flesh.”
-17 But he who is joined to the Lord is one spirit.
+Certainly not!
+16 Or do you not know that he who is joined to a harlot is one body with her?
+For “the two,” He says, “shall become one flesh.”
+17 But he who is joined to the Lord is one spirit with Him.
 18 Flee sexual immorality [porneia].
-Every sin that a man may commit is outside the body, but the one who commits sexual immorality is sinning against his own body.
-19 WHAT!
-Don’t you know that your body is a temple of the Holy Spirit, which you have within you from God, and you are not your own?
-20 For you were bought with a price.
-Therefore, glorify God in your body, and in your spirit, which are God’s.
+Every sin that a man does is outside the body, but he who commits sexual immorality sins against his own body.
+19 Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from God, and you are not your own?
+20 For you were bought at a price; therefore glorify God in your body and in your spirit, which are God’s.

 Again, it is impossible to limit this to just physical sexual behaviors.
 It is plainly obvious that sexual immorality is not being used here in the strict meaning of sexual sins, but rather all that is unrighteousness and wickedness pertaining to a relationship with God the Father and Jesus Christ and any other covenant that is established by God.
 This is because the framework for all covenants with or between God’s people is founded upon the same critical vows of love, faithfulness, and trust.
 Sins against these vows are always betrayals of the heart well before they are manifested as physical acts.